liferay/liferay-docs/develop/tutorials/articles/330-modularity-and-osgi/00-modularity-and-osgi-intro.markdown

 These tutorials demonstrate developing OSGi services and components to customize
 @product@ and create applications on it.
-As Liferay's developers used modules to create @product@ and its applications, you and your teammates can enjoy developing your own modules, applications, and customizations in parallel on
+As Liferay's developers used modules to create applications, you and your team can enjoy developing your own modules, applications, and customizations in parallel.
-@product@.